amazon-braket/Braket.jl/PyBraket/README.md

 ### Use native Python installation

-If you want to use an existing Python installion (a virtual environment you control, for example), you will need a working installation of the [Amazon Braket SDK](https://github.com/aws/amazon-braket-sdk-python).
+If you want to use an existing Python installation (a virtual environment you control, for example), you will need a working installation of the [Amazon Braket SDK](https://github.com/aws/amazon-braket-sdk-python).
 You can install the Amazon Braket SDK and all its dependencies through `pip` as documented on its [README](https://github.com/aws/amazon-braket-sdk-python/blob/main/README.md).